 Vermont Medicaid is offered by the state in conjunction with the federal government.
 The health care program is managed by the Department of Vermont Health Access (DVHA) and provided to eligible citizens.
 For people asking, “What is Medicaid?”, it is simply low-cost and free health program offered by the state.
 The program is offered under Vermont’s Green Mountain Care program, together with another program known as Dr. Dynasaur.

-Vermont Medicaid has been expanded under the ACA and by June 2016, 184,204 people had enrolled in the program.
-This was an increase of more than 23,000 people from fall of June 2013.
-VM Medicaid expansion reduces the percentage of uninsured Vermonters by 47% from 2013 to 2015.
+Vermont Medicaid has been expanded under the ACA.
+Today, more than 155,000 people have enrolled in the program.
+This is a net decrease of 3.56 percent from the total amount of people covered when the Marketplace first launched in 2013.
+Nevertheless, VM Medicaid expansion has helped to reduced the number of uninsured Vermont residents in the state.
 The program enables low-income families and special groups access to quality health care for free.

 Vermont Medicaid eligibility is determined by the state.
 The eligibility requirements may be different from that of other states, and may be revised from time to time.
 Generally, VM Medicaid covers low-income populations and special group members.
 Check the Vermont Medicaid eligibility section for an overview of the people covered under the program.

 Vermont Medicaid covers a number of health conditions and services.
 These conditions are outlined by the state and may be offered for free or with co-payment.
 Vermont Medicaid does not have any monthly premiums.
 Enrollees enjoy various benefits based on their eligibility category.
 The eligibility is reviewed every year.
 VM Medicaid will cease to apply when an individual fails to meet the eligibility criteria at the renewal period.